If you think you might have coronavirus

 NHS England has produced a list of common questions about coronavirus, covering advice for you and your family, how it's caught and spread, prevention, self-isolation, testing and treatment and foreign travel.

-Alternative formats of ‘Say Alert to Stay Safe’, ‘Symptoms’, ‘Test and Trace’ national messaging from May and June: including BSL, large print, easy read, and audio/radio versions.
+Alternative formats of Public Health England national messaging, including BSL, large print, easy read, and audio/radio versions.

 Easy Read information about coronavirus and self-isolation

-NHS guidance - If you get ill, Guidance for people with health issues, Staying at home, Staying safe, Getting NHS help when you need it during the coronavirus outbreak - Easy Read, Getting NHS help when you need it during the coronavirus outbreak - plain English
+NHS guidance - Coronavirus – Easy Read and Large Print, Getting NHS help when you need it during the coronavirus outbreak - Easy Read, Getting NHS help when you need it during the coronavirus outbreak - plain English

 Other places for information: